quillaur/learning_support_app/classes/README.md

 ### Here is an exemple of what is inside the content.json file:
 ![alt text](content_example.png "Title")

 If you wish to add an image to a page, simply put the name of that image in the proper field in the content.json file (not show in the above exemple).
-You do not need to specify the path to the ressources.zip file as it is implied by the architecture (and must followed as is).
+You do not need to specify the path to the ressources.zip file as it is implied by the architecture (and must be followed as is).